Prajwalgawande/Student-Educational-Platform/README.md

 - Cloning source repositories.
 - Setting up initial code compilations.
 - Configuring and deploying instances for backend and frontend services.
-- Network configuration for communication between services&#8203;``【oaicite:2】``&#8203;.
+- Network configuration for communication between services.

 ### API and Services

 Google Cloud's API library provides links to tutorials, documentation, and API Explorer for interactive testing.
-The API dashboard offers detailed information on API usage, traffic levels, error rates, and latencies, helping to quickly identify issues&#8203;``【oaicite:1】``&#8203;.
+The API dashboard offers detailed information on API usage, traffic levels, error rates, and latencies, helping to quickly identify issues.

 ### Collaborations and Initiatives